magnars/multifiles.el/README.md

 ## Usage

-Open a new buffer, insert the contents of another file like this:

-    M-: (mf/insert-mirror "~/.emacs.d/init.el" 30 39)

-which would insert the lines 30-39 in the file `~/.emacs.d/init.el`.

-You can then repeat that to get multiple files in the buffer.
-You can also edit the block, and the changes will be mirrored instantly in the other file.

-*Be careful!* Right now the mirror only works one way.
-Changes in the original files are not currently mirrored into the multi-file.
-So any changes might be lost if you're switching back and forth.

-This should be fixable, but this is all I have time for tonight.
+Bind a key to `mf/mirror-region-in-multifile`, let's say `C-!`.
+Now mark a part of the buffer and press it.
+A new \*multifile\* buffer pops up.
+Mark some other part of another file, and press `C-!` again.
+This is added to the \*multifile\*.

+You can now edit the \*multifile\* buffer, and watch the original files change.
+Or you can edit the original files and watch the \*multifile\* buffer change.

+**Warning** This API and functionality is highly volatile.

 ## License